ebuchman/blog/content/posts/phases-of-cosmos.md

 timescale, you will fail to understand their game; you will underestimate their advantage.
 Chances are, if you're another blockchain project, Cosmos is not your competition.
 Cosmos is altering the landscape in which you yourself are competing.
-Cosmos competes with the incumbent systems of political economic expression.
+Cosmos competes with incumbent systems of political economic expression.
 But it will not pretend it knows exactly what to do there, not yet anyways.
 These are complex systems built up over thousands of years.
 What we do know is that we're sure as hell nowhere close to done.
 We're just getting